Matchmaker In-Depth

 Private Cluster to ensure stable and dedicated environment for your production needs.

 Upgrading to a private cluster only takes one click.
-Changing Private Cluster Tiers after launch, without any player downtime, is also possible with Rolling Updates & AB Tests.
+Changing Private Cluster Tiers after launch, without any player downtime, is also possible with β© Rolling Updates.
 Managed clusters provide you high-availability service hosting maintained by Edgegap.

 See Getting Started for our SDKs and detailed example scenarios.